aeckardt/SimpleScript/README.md

 Another thing to implement is text recognition, that can be used to do calculations in the script and make decisions based on it.
 For that I will enhance the script language such that you can implement basic loops.

-On the other hand I consider to go another route entirely and instead embed python in my program by creating a plugin for that.
+For the scripting I consider to go another route entirely and instead embed python in my program by creating a plugin for that.
 That would probably be smarter, even now I have already created the whole toolchain of lexer, parser and syntax tree walker.

 To effectively automate GUI tests, there will be more to follow.